 Traumatic past events such as experiencing sexual assaults or accidents or witnessing deaths may make people more vulnerable to mental health disorders.
 People may also have a high risk of abusing and becoming addicted to alcohol and drugs if they are using such substances to cope with their trauma.

-A history of mental illness in the family
+A mental health disorder background in the family

-If there is a history of mental illness in your loved one’s family, there is also a chance that he or she might be suffering from a mental disorder.
-It is thus a good idea to find dual diagnosis treatment to deal with addiction and mental health concerns.
+If there is a mental health disorder background in your loved one’s family, there is also a chance that he or she might be suffering from a mental disorder.
+It is thus a good idea to find dual diagnosis treatment to deal with mental health and substance use disorders.

 Types of drug addiction treatment offered at rehab centers differ from one client to another and one center to another.
 Treatments are even more varied for co-occurring disorders.

-As stated, dual diagnosis treatment centers aim to treat both drug addiction and mental illnesses.
-Therefore, before treatment can start, rehab centers conduct mental evaluations to detect and identify mental illnesses and disorders.
+As stated, dual diagnosis treatment centers aim to treat both mental health and substance use disorder.
+Therefore, before treatment can start, rehab centers conduct mental evaluations to detect and identify mental health and substance use disorders.

-If facilities do not treat mental disorders and illnesses, they may recommend psychiatrists and therapists who can offer clients proper treatment once their addiction disorders have been treated.
+If facilities do not treat mental health and substance use disorders, they may recommend psychiatrists and therapists who can offer clients proper treatment once their substance use disorders have been treated.

 During the course of addiction treatment, dual diagnosis rehab centers teach clients and their loved ones how mental disorders affect their addictions.
 This knowledge gives clients a better chance of overcoming their addictions fully.

 Detoxification, or detox, is another process that occurs at many dual diagnosis rehab centers and other facilities.
-It removes all traces of alcohol and drugs from clients’ bodes.
+It removes all traces of alcohol and drugs from clients’ bodies.